Greenhouse gas emissions

 More in this section

-We are a national leader in lowering our greenhouse gas (GHG) emissions and began voluntarily reporting our GHG emissions in 1995.
+We began voluntarily reporting our GHG emissions in 1995.
 Quantifying and reporting our GHG emissions shows you to see how we are doing and helps us find areas where we can improve.

 Our GHG emissions summary